 Children supported by the children’s social care system

-During this new phase, students with a social worker (those with a child protection plan or child in need plan, and looked after children) are able to attend school.
-Social workers will work with parents/carers to assess if their son should be attending school.
+Students with a social worker (those with a child protection plan or child in need plan, and looked after children) are now expected to attend school unless the student/household is shielding or clinically vulnerable.
+We will continue to inform and work with social workers and families, where students (with a social worker) do not attend school.

 Children with education health and care (EHC) plans